The Missing Cross to Purity

 And God having given them his dominion and favor,

-in your trade as to buy bread with;
+in your trade to buy bread with;

 and gave them the plain language, and were at a word;